 5. Sensing and Behavior: Baxter and Sawyer use their lights during operation to signal status, and their eyes to signal intent by looking in the direction of the next motion.

-To learn more about Baxter and Sawyer’s safety and regulatory compliance, contact your authorized Rethink Robotics Distributor Partner.
+To learn more about Baxter and Sawyer’s safety and regulatory compliance, contact your authorized Rethink Robotics Channel Partner.